Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Rolling Walls and Ceilings

 Rolling ceilings with this roller is easier than walls, but either way, it's heavier than using a 9-inch sleeve.
-With the White Dove roller, the coverage is good, using a 3/4-inch nap.
+With the White Dove roller, the coverage is good when using a 3/4-inch nap.
 The slim design of the frame allows you to roll closer to wall and ceiling corners.

 The Roller Frame Design